IntelliTect/Coalesce/docs/stacks/ko/client/bindings.md

 | `tooltip: {title: note, placement: 'bottom', animation: false}`
 |

-    Wrapper around the `Bootstrap tooltip component <https://getbootstrap.com/docs/3.3/javascript/#tooltips>`_.
+    Wrapper around the [Bootstrap tooltip component](https://getbootstrap.com/docs/3.3/javascript/#tooltips).
 Binding can either be simply a string (or observable string), or it can be an object that will be passed directly to the Bootstrap tooltip component.

 fadeVisible
 ...........